Sleepypiggi/Work_Notes/docs/3_Life_Insurance/2_Product_Features.md

-If the policy is on premium holiday during the first 10 policy years, we will deduct a premium holiday charge on a monthly basis from the account value -->
+If the policy is on premium holiday during the first 10 policy years, we will deduct a premium holiday charge on a monthly basis from the account value

+Premium holiday during MIP have charges
+Stop paying after grace period policy will not lapse immediately > Will enter premium holiday Provided that fund value is sufficient
+Cease after pay again
+but charges applicable during MIP

+-->